aws-samples/aws-waf-classic-workshop/docs/step-0.md

 In this step, you will deploy two CloudFormation templates required for the workshop.

 You will deploy the [WAF Security Automations Solution](https://aws.amazon.com/solutions/aws-waf-security-automations/) and a sample Web Application.
+The Sample Web Application template contains an EC2 instance containing the [OWASP Juice Shop](https://www2.owasp.org/www-project-juice-shop/).
+It is exposed by an Application Load Balancer.
 The sample Web Application will be protected by the WAF.
+The OWASP Juice Shop is an example web application containing many common vulnerabilities found in Web Applications.

 ## Deploy the WAF Security Automations Solution